-Been doing yoga off and on since Cal Berkeley days – my first class must have been the generic Hatha Yoga class at the YMCA off University Avenue.
-For the last 15 years, been rather hooked on yoga and have tried all kinds of classes and styles and instructors … to find out more about myself.
+Been doing yoga off and on since Cal Berkeley days – my first official “class” must have been the generic Hatha Yoga class at the YMCA off University Avenue.
+For the last 10+ years, been rather hooked on yoga and have tried all kinds of classes and styles and instructors … to find out more about myself.
 There are many superb teachers along this path and whenever I teach, all those teachers I had the honor to learn from have influenced and shaped the way I approach this work.
-In that sense, I count my blessings with how I fell in love with intelligence and the wisdom imparted by Judith Hanson Lasater, teachers’ teachers’ teacher?
-Quite easily into the third generation as she put it as far as yoga history in America goes.
-Then there are other teachers who appear when you are ready all on this journey of “svadhyaya” I embarked.
-All teachers are gifted and they are each a gift to this yogi.

-While I still engage in Vinyasa flow dance-like style yoga for fitness in the mornings reflective of Vinyasa Krama (“intelligent sequencing” in vinyasa flow) learned from my initial 200 hrs.
-Yoga Alliance certification; since then, my practice has shifted and evolved.
-Love the sweaty fitness aspects (Yang/solar style) that upps the happiness quotient releasing endorphin – like all great exercise program, AND the meditative juicy stretchy Hahhhh- pleasure in releasing tension kind of practice (Yin/lunar style) BOTH.
+While I engage in Vinyasa flow dance-like style yoga for fitness in the mornings reflective of Vinyasa Krama (“intelligent sequencing” in vinyasa flow)from my initial 200 hrs.
+Yoga Alliance certification – with Sri (in Sanskrit “Sri has a core meaning of resplendence … or “as a feminine abstract noun, it has received a general meaning of “grace, splendour, beauty; wealth, affluence, prosperity” – wikipedia) ; since then, my practice has shifted and evolved.
+Love the sweaty fitness aspects (Yang/solar style), the HEAT that upps the happiness quotient releasing endorphin – like all great exercise program, AND the meditative juicy stretchy Hahhhh- pleasure in releasing tension kind of CHILL practice (Yin/lunar style) BOTH.
 In the seeming dichotomy, there’s that wholeness … oneness when you embrace both and all.
 Balanced yoga practice brings about alertness…AND You are clear-headed while relaxed.
 To not be agitated or anxious in any way and feeling the power and confidence within.
-Just what you need living the today’s world, right?
-Then you enable yourself to live fully a more enriched world of today.
-Yesterday, it was more about surviving it, dragging through stress paved path of thorns.
-With yoga philosophy as a guide, we can find the beautiful path, smelling the roses along the way.
-That’s the yoga that I live.
-Today.

 Just …” working-in”, ever more inward, easing into homeostatic state of being.
 Finding the child-like … joy …of having no purpose or agenda but living that moment.
 Blissful.